AdePelumi/Investigating-The-Dataset-No-Show-Appointments/README.md

 **Limitations**
-1. The ratio of male to female in the data is not balanced so there will probably be a bias towards the females 2.Cannot show strong correlations between factors since my analysis is on  categorical data.
+1. The ratio of male to female in the data is not balanced so there will probably be a bias towards the females
+2. Cannot show strong correlations between factors since my analysis is on  categorical data.